FREQUENTLY ASKED QUESTIONS

 6. I have learnt the Level 1 from other schools, such as the Singapore Association for the Deaf.
 Can I take the Basic Communication Level 2 instead?

 Please note that we have our own curriculum that may be different from other training centres/schools.
-However, you are strongly encouraged to go for our Basic Communication Level 1 Course.
+However, you are strongly encouraged to go for our Visual-Gestural Communication Workshop (at the beginner level).
 This may be on a case-by-case basis.
 You can drop us an email for a further discussion.

 7. Where are your workshops and courses conducted?